CaptainBeluga/soap-clown/README.md

 He also speaks about his projects.
 One of them impressed me a lot.
 "My engineers team (me included) is working for a new chatgpt without limitations".
-It can be an huge idea, if only he known code 🤣.
+It can be an huge idea, if only he knowns code 🤣.